ivanst101/assignment-js/README.md

 #Launch
 To launch this project, you had to disable same origin policy in chrome
-1) Open Terminal and change directory to your Google Chrome file loaction.
+1) Open Terminal and change directory to your Google Chrome file locaction.
 2)Run command: chrome.exe --user-data-dir="C:/Chrome dev session" --disable-web-security